Clean Energy Incentives & Rebates Canada (Updated 2021)

 Renewable Energy Incentive Programs

-- Alternative Energy Technologies Program – The Arctic Energy Alliance also offers a 50% rebate on the total cost of renewable generation projects (solar, wind, wood pellet heating, etc) for property owners in non-hydro communities.
+• Renewable Energy Program – The Arctic Energy Alliance also offers a 50% rebate on the total cost of renewable generation projects (solar, wind, wood pellet heating, etc) for property owners in non-hydro communities.

 To learn more about solar in the Northwest Territories, check out our Complete Guide for Solar Power in Northwest Territories.